jzleetcode/jzleetcode.github.io/src/content/blog/docker-cheatsheet.md

 ## Knowledge

-1. Image is immutable and container is a box started from an image
+1. A docker image is immutable, and a docker container is a box started from an image.

 ## Cheatsheet